As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 That’s it!
 You’ve got your easy-peasy, no-sew, scented sachets with essential oils ready to be placed wherever you want.

-One of the advantages of using this technique to make your own essential oil sachets is that you can easily open them to and add a few more drops of essential oil to the cotton balls as often as needed.
+One of the advantages of using this technique to make your own essential oil sachets is that you can easily open them and add a few more drops of essential oil to the cotton balls as often as needed.

 How to Make Essential Oil Sachets Using Fabric Pouches and String